-The value of the restricted fixed asset fund at 31 August 2022 is £17,517,000 (2021: £18,441,000), which is represented by the fixed assets that are used exclusively for providing education and associated support services to the pupils of the Trust, and the balance of any unspent capital grants to be used on future capital expenditure.
+The value of the restricted fixed asset fund at 31 August 2023 is £16,741,000 (2022: £17,517,000), which is represented by the fixed assets that are used exclusively for providing education and associated support services to the pupils of the Trust.
 These funds can only be realised by disposing of the associated tangible fixed assets.

-The pension reserve fund has a deficit balance at 31 August 2022 of £333,000, which represents the deficit in the LGPS at the balance sheet date.
-The effect of the LGPS deficit is that the Academy Trust is required to make additional pension contributions over a number of years in order to fund the deficit.
+The pension reserve fund has a balance at 31 August 2023 of £Nil, which represents the capped asset in the LGPS at the balance sheet date.
+With the LGPS, Academy Trust is required to make additional pension contributions over a number of years in order to fund the deficit.
 These additional pension contributions will be funded from the Trust's annual recurring income, which may significantly impact its ability to continue to deliver its educational outcomes with the available public funding it receives.
 The Trustees have noted however that the Government has provided a guarantee that in the event of an Academy closure, any outstanding LGPS liabilities would be met by the Department for Education.